substance/chronicle/README.md

 #### Principal Rebase

-Rebasing is in git the operation to transplanting a change (or sub-graph) to a new target parent.
+Rebasing is an operation which transplants a change (or sub-graph) to a new target parent.
-We call a principal rebase, those where the target of the rebase is a sibling of the change to be rebased.
+We call a principal rebase, those where the two involved changes are siblings.

 Consider the following situation: